 Construction Tenders / Contracts: The minimum services required to be able to apply for Tenders or Contracts follows the services included in the Construction Package as per below.
 The CIDB and The National Home Builders Registration Council (NHBRC) require that you have numerous facets and compliance certificates in place when working on construction projects – and we can assist.

-Note: We have conveniently setup packages which include these services and more, specifically for our clients who want to start a Construction Company in South Africa.
+Note: We have conveniently setup packages (see @ the ‘register now’ menu below) which include these services and more, specifically for our clients who want to start a Construction Company in South Africa.
 This online process now makes it quick and easy for entrepreneurs to start-up their companies.

 Additional Construction Services we can assist with: